metas-mk/100-days-of-code/r2-log.md

 - creating mapp in VideoList and returning a VideoItem for each entry
 - adding video title from youtube API response
 - adding video thumbnails from youtube API response
+- adding some styling to VideoList and Video item with SemanticUI